adamgall/create-shutter-subdao/src/proposal-assets/proposal-description.shutter.md

 ## Design for the SubDAO

-There will only be two entities that will have a full unilateral control of the SubDAO: The Reality.eth smart contract with the Kleros contract as arbitrator in case of dispute.
+There will only be two entities that will have a full unilateral control of the SubDAO:

+1. The Reality.eth smart contract with the Kleros contract as arbitrator in case of dispute.
-The parent DAO Shutter DAO 0x36 through the Fractal module contract.
+2. The parent DAO Shutter DAO 0x36 through the `FractalModule` contract.

 In this setup the security will fully rely on the bond escalation game on reality.eth and on the fact that at any time (in case of an economic attack for example) anybody can ask for an arbitration with Kleros.